Madoff trustee largely prevails in 233 lawsuits

 “Once it is determined that a Ponzi scheme exists, all transfers made in furtherance of that Ponzi scheme are presumed to have been made with fraudulent intent,” he wrote.

-But the judge said Picard did not show he was presently entitled to recoup money from various “subsequent transferee” defendants who received sums originally withdrawn from Madoff’s firm.
+But the judge also said Picard did not show he was entitled to recoup money from various “subsequent transferee” defendants who received sums originally withdrawn from Madoff’s firm.

 More than a dozen law firms represented the defendants.
 Helen Chaitman, whose law firm Becker & Poliakoff represented defendants in 128 of the lawsuits, declined to comment.